apache/phoenix-site/site/source/src/site/markdown/joins.md

 The join functionality is now implemented through hash joins, which means one side of the join operator has to be small enough to fit into memory in order to be broadcast over all servers that have the data of concern from the other side of join.
 This limitation will be eliminated once [PHOENIX-1179](https://issues.apache.org/jira/browse/PHOENIX-1179) is implemented.

-The servers-side caches are used to hold the hashed sub-query results.
+The servers-side caches are used to hold the hashed join-table results.
 The size and the living time of the caches are controlled by the following parameters.
+Note that a join-table can be a physical table, a view, a subquery, or a joined result of other join-tables in a multi-join query.

 1. phoenix.query.maxServerCacheBytes
-    * Maximum size (in bytes) of a single sub-query result (usually the filtered result of a table) before compression and conversion to a hash map.
+    * Maximum size (in bytes) of a join-table result before compression and conversion to a hash map.
-    * Attempting to hash an intermediate sub-query result of a size bigger than this setting will result in a MaxServerCacheSizeExceededException.
+    * Attempting to hash a join-table result of a size bigger than this setting will result in a MaxServerCacheSizeExceededException.
     * **Default: 104,857,600**
 2. phoenix.query.maxGlobalMemoryPercentage
     * Percentage of total heap memory (i.e. Runtime.getRuntime().maxMemory()) that all threads may use.